 - Complex patient filtering capabilities to create precise cohort registries

-- Automates hand off to care management staff for intake processing
+- Automates patient list management with the care management staff for improved intake processing

 - Expand ability to identify the most critical candidates for Care Management programs